nhartland/BelgaLogosID/README.md

 ## Running the model
 Included in this repository is a stand-alone version of the model which can be run on your own test images.
+It requires:

+ - numpy
+ - matplotlib
+ - scikit-learn
+ - OpenCV2

 Running it should be as simple as cloning this repository, and running (from the root directory of the repo):

 ```Shell
     ./run_model.py [training_set] <image filename1> ... <image filename N>